 But I’m a big believer in getting them on the phone!

 Because sometimes consumers that go from the ad to the website, they get distracted somewhere in between that and never end up calling.
-And in the case with PPC advertising you just paid for the consumer to click on your ad even though they didn’t end up calling your appliance service business.
+And in the case with PPC advertising you just paid for the consumer to click on your ad even though they didn’t end up calling your air conditioning repair or appliance service business.

 So now let’s talk about how to structure and set up your pay per click marketing campaign for minimum costs per lead and maximum return on investment.